-In my opinion, as a seasoned therapist and mental health advocate for recovery, the belief or understanding of symptom management as a viable or appropriate goal for any mental health treatment plan is not only an active disservice to the patient in question but it also speaks to the philosophy of care and provision of services being provided by the therapist prescribing it.
+As a seasoned therapist and mental health advocate for recovery, the belief or understanding of symptom management as a viable or appropriate goal for any mental health treatment plan is not only an active disservice to the patient in question, but it also speaks to the philosophy of care and provision of services being provided by the therapist prescribing it.

-Symptom management is also called palliative care, and supportive care.
+Symptom management is also called palliative care and supportive care.
 Under the medical model, and provision of care of a medical doctor, this might be appropriate.
-Sure, terminal cancer patients, and people who are at imminent risk of death, should always consider palliative care and symptom management to control pain, and other intrusive symptoms as a result of their medical condition.
-But for the purposes of treatment planning, and treatment of mental health conditions, the implementation of any symptom management course of treatment, is consigning patients to a lifetime without hope of progress, improvement or any real healing.
+Sure, terminal cancer patients and people who are at imminent risk of death, should always consider palliative care and symptom management to control pain and other intrusive symptoms as a result of their medical condition.
+But for the purposes of treatment planning and treatment of mental health conditions, the implementation of any symptom management course of treatment is consigning patients to a life without hope of progress, improvement, or any real healing.

-Under my supervision in the Courtlandt Avenue Mental Health Clinic in which I oversee half a dozen master’s level MSW (master of social work) and bachelor’s level BSW (bachelor of social work) interns, symptom management is simply not an option for treatment planning purposes, or, an acceptable practice for treatment of their patients with mental health disorders.
-Goals, and objectives in a patient’s treatment plan, should always be something achievable, positive and person-centred at the very least.
+Under my supervision in the Courtlandt Avenue Mental Health Clinic, in which I oversee half a dozen master’s level MSW (master of social work) and bachelor’s level BSW (bachelor of social work) interns, symptom management is simply not an option for treatment planning purposes or an acceptable practice for the treatment of their patients with mental health disorders.
+Goals and objectives in a patient’s treatment plan should always be something achievable, positive, and person-centred at the very least.

 As therapists driving treatment forward, this is what we need to be interested in for our patients as an unquestionable anchor of care.
 The belief that symptom management is driving treatment forward, or even in the best interest of patients with a mental health condition, is simply fallacious.
 Why shouldn’t the patients we treat hope to achieve anything better than the ‘new norm’, in terms of the quality of their mental health status, or expect to experience improvement?